OHI-Science/ohi-global/README.md

 * **Pressure: SST** Data is available for new year.
 Might be worth extracting other years.  (check on emails Feb 10 2014 - discussion of how data were analyzed)

-* **Pressure: hd_intertidal** This is coastal population 10 miles inland.
+* **Pressure: hd_intertidal** This is coastal population 10 miles inland (a proxy for intertidal pressures).
 Predicted data for subsequent years is available.
 We used v3 which is the most recent data available on the website.
 The analysis seems very complicated.
 Not sure why it was done this way:
 > The first weird thing is that the data are extracted by tmp/rgn_offshore_5km_mol.tif which seems weird.
 Also, I should take a look at neptune/model/GL-NCEAS-Pressures_v2013a/tmp/impact_layers_2013_redo/coastal_population/processed_rasters/coastal_boundary_population_sum_2010_buffer_5000m_trans.tif to get a better idea of what is going on.
 There is also more description in this file (although I don't fully understand this): "GL-NCEAS-Pressures_Intertidal: We projected the 2000 population density data (GPWv3 2005) into Mollweide, and then marked the edge pixels at 4.224 km resolution.
 To account for conflation, we extracted all edge pixels that fell within a 10km neighborhood (~2 pixels inland or offshore) referenced by our coastline model at 1km resolution.
 After extracting the population density edge pixels, we rescaled them using log-plus1 score max and 10 percent plus the global maximum within the edge pixels (1.1 * 122,135).
 We then grew our OHI regions raster inland 20 pixels, and then extracted the OHI regions using the same 10km neighborhood and 4.224 km resolution.
 Finally, we computed zonal statistics and use the mean as the pressures score per region."

-Would it be easier to use these data: N:\model\GL-NCEAS-CoastalPopulation_v2013\data?
-And a 25 km inland area?
-The CHI pressures data was used - which is 5000 m buffer and 2006 for 2012 analysis and 2010 for 2013 analysis.
+The CHI pressures data was used - which is 5000 m buffer and 2006 data for 2012 analysis and 2010 data for 2013 analysis.

+Seems like it would be better to use these data: N:\model\GL-NCEAS-CoastalPopulation_v2013\data?
+And a 25 km inland area (given that we have that buffer)?

 ###Things to keep checking on: